NiklasBeierl/nosyms/README.md

 - A bunch of of structs related to acpi: `acpi_resource_uart_serialbus`, `acpi_resource_source`, `acpi_resource_pin_function`
   - Not really sure about that so for, but it only happened with one of my symbol files.

+# License
+This software is licsensed under the GNU GENERAL PUBLIC LICENSE v3 -- see the 'COPYING' file in this directory for details

+See [COPYING](./copying) to see the full text.